-Appendix E: Further Information on Saskatchewan's Legislative and Policy Response to Domestic Violence
+Appendix F: Further Information on Saskatchewan's Legislative and Policy Response to Domestic Violence

-Date Name Description Outcome Legislation 1989- 1990 The Child and Family Services Act Chapter C-7.2 of the Statutes of Saskatchewan Promote the well-being of children in need of protection by offering services that are designed to maintain, support, and preserve the family Child deemed to be in need of protection when he/she has been exposed to domestic violence or severe domestic disharmony that is likely to result in physical or emotional harm to the child (The Child and Family Services Act, 2006) Protection of children with perhaps removal of the children from the situation of intimate partner violence.
-1995 The Victims of Interpersonal Violence Act Chapter V-6.02 of the Statutes of Saskatchewan, 1994 (effective February 1, 1995) as amended by the Statutes of Saskatchewan, 2010, c.15; and 2015, c.24.
-Assist victims of domestic violence; 3 components of the Act: a) Emergency Intervention Order (EIO) - granted when interpersonal violence occurs to provide immediate protection to the victim; may include granting the victim exclusive ownership of the residence, removing the offender from the residence, allowing the victim or offender to return to the residence to retrieve personal belongings on a specific date and time, preventing the offender from communicating with the victim including electronic communication, preventing the offender from attending at or near or entering any specified place that is attended by the victim or other family members, Two formal program evaluations Amendment to the Act (2015) included changes to enhance the types of circumstances that constitute IPV and other items for the Designated Justice of the Peace to consider when deciding to grant an order (EIO).
-Harassment and deprivation of necessities was

-including the residence added to
+Date Name Description Outcome Legislation 1989- 1990 The Child and Family Services Act Chapter C-7.2 of the Statutes of Saskatchewan Promote the well-being of children in need of protection by offering services that are designed to maintain, support, and preserve the family.
+Child deemed to be in need of protection when he/she has been exposed to domestic violence or severe domestic disharmony that is likely to result in physical or emotional harm to the child ( The Child and Family Services Act, 2006 ).
+Protection of children with perhaps removal of the children from the situation of intimate partner violence.
+1995 The Victims of Interpersonal Violence Act Chapter V-6.02 of the Statutes of Saskatchewan, 1994 (effective February 1, 1995) as amended by the Statutes of Saskatchewan, 2010, c.15; and 2015, c.24 Assist victims of domestic violence; 3 components of the Act: a) Emergency Intervention Order (EIO) - granted when interpersonal violence occurs to provide immediate protection to the victim; may include granting the victim exclusive ownership of the residence, removing the offender from the residence, allowing the victim or offender to return to the residence to retrieve personal belongings on a specific date and time, preventing the offender from communicating with the victim including electronic communication, preventing the offender from attending at or near or entering any specified place that is attended by the victim or other family members, Two formal program evaluations.
+Amendment to the Act (2015) included changes to enhance the types of circumstances that constitute IPV and other items for the Designated Justice of the Peace to consider when deciding to grant an order (EIO).
+Harassment and deprivation of necessities was including the residence, property, business, school or place of employment, and any other provisions necessary to provide immediate protection to the victim.

-including the residence,

-property, business, school or section (2) (e.1)

-place of employment, and outlining what

-any other provisions constitutes IPV

-necessary to provide within this

-immediate protection to the legislation.

-victim In section 3 (2)

-b) Victim's Assistance Order - of the Act

-used in non-emergency

-situations and may include additional

-granting the victim ownership factors were

-of the residence, restraining added to the list

-the offender from attending of factors that

-any specified place that is the JP should

-regularly attended by the consider when

-victim, preventing the determining to

-offender from any form of grant an order.

-communication with the They are: the

-victim, removing the offender exposure of any

-from the residence, allowing child to IPV; a

-the victim to return to the recent change in

-residence to retrieve circumstances

-belongings, requiring the for the

-offender to pay victim respondent such

-compensation (e.g., loss of as loss of

-earnings), allowing either the employment or

-offender or victim temporary release from

-possession of personal incarceration;

-property (e.g., vehicle), controlling

-preventing the offender from behaviour by

-the respondent;

-taking, converting, or and a particular

-damaging property that the vulnerability of

-victim may have an interest in, the victim.

-recommending counselling,

-and requiring the offender to In section 3

-post any bond for securing (2.1)(NEW) a

-compliance with the order, number of

-and finally, any other factors were

-provisions considered added that must

-necessary not preclude a

-c) Warrant Permitting Entry - designated JP

-issued by a designated justice from making an

-of the peace and is to be used order (EIO).

-when a person cannot act on

-their own.
-The order may only

-be made when the potential
+b) Victim's Assistance Order used in non-emergency situations and may include granting the victim ownership of the residence, restraining the offender from attending any specified place that is regularly attended by the victim, preventing the offender from any form of communication with the victim, removing the offender from the residence, allowing the victim to return to the residence to retrieve belongings, requiring the offender to pay victim compensation (e.g., loss of earnings), allowing either the offender or victim temporary possession of personal property (e.g., vehicle), preventing the offender from taking, converting, or damaging property that the victim may have an interest in, recommending counselling, and requiring the offender to post any bond for securing compliance with the order, and finally, any other provisions considered necessary.

-be made when the potential abuser has refused to give a
+c) Warrant Permitting Entry - issued by a designated justice of the peace and is to be used when a person cannot act on their own.
+The order may only be made when the potential abuser has refused to give a police officer access to a added to section (2) (e.1) outlining what constitutes IPV within this legislation.